ilseh/Oppleo/README.md

    $ source venv/bin/activate
    $ pip3 install -r requirements.txt
    ```
-5. Update the DATABASE_URL and CARCHARGING_ENV values in the start.sh to match your situation
+5. Update the DATABASE_URL and oppleo_ENV values in the start.sh to match your situation

 ### Let is start a boot time
 In /etc/init.d/ add a file (ie measure_energy_devices.sh) and put in content: